 The Breweries of Shanghai

 Located next to each other were Liquid Landry Brewing and Shanghai Brewery.
-Both of these breweries were great with a diverse selection of craft beers from cider to IPA and wheat & ale to stout.
+These breweries were fantastic, with a diverse selection of craft beers from cider to IPA and wheat & ale to stout.
 Shanghai Brewery was more of a restaurant atmosphere with a brewery.
-Still, Liquid Laundry was designed with a “wicked” fun environment with a much smaller craft beer menu than both DAGA and Shanghai but had both beers made in house and those from Boxing Cat Brewery.
-What they lacked in variety they made up for in the quality.
+Still, Liquid Laundry was designed with a “wicked” fun environment with a much smaller craft beer menu than DAGA and Shanghai but had both beers made in-house and those from Boxing Cat Brewery.
+What they lacked in variety, they made up for in the quality.
 I went to Liquid Laundry with my wife on one visit, who ordered a craft cocktail (she loved it), and in my second visit brought a few other professors from the teaching program who enjoyed a solid craft beer.

 It was a small group of us who set out to Boxing Cat Brewery for the start of our night.
 There we ate wings, drank beer, laughed, and talked about how the month had gone and our plans for when we returned home.
 Then to DAGA, as I said before…my favorite!
 There we sat upstairs overlooking the tree-lined streets of Shanghai’s French Concession District and told stories, and finished one beer after the other.
 It was in this location, on this night, that we established a unique friendship.
 Even if we did not speak often, or live thousands of miles away from each other, this night was unforgettable.
 It would be remiss if I did not mention that we had two other breweries to go to, ones we had been to on a previous beer tour, but we didn’t leave DAGA.
 We stayed and enjoyed the moment.
 I should also admit, we did try to go to a wine bar after DAGA since it was next door, but ended up eating mixed nuts, were horrified by the prices of the wine, so we left and walked back to our residence.
 The subway had already stopped running, and we were a couple of miles away, so we walked while laughing and wishing we had a bike so we could all climb onto to make the journey go faster.
 A random and hilarious end of the night.